Paracas Tours from Lima

 12:00pm – 13:00pm Secret Slave Tunnels in Chincha – Take a tour in the beautiful estate of the Haciendo San Jose and go into its hidden labyrinth of underground tunnels used to illegally smuggle African slaves in the 17th century.

 2 hour boat tour of the Ballestas Islands.

 11:00am – 13:00pm Tour of Paracas National Reserve.

 13:00pm – 14:15pm Direct bus from Paracas to Huacachina, a small natural oasis located in the Ica desert.

 16:00pm – 18:00pm 2 hours of dune buggying and sandboarding – Ride the dune buggies up and sandboard down the biggest dunes in South America.
 A once in a lifetime experience in the only natural desert oasis in South America.

 18:30pm – 23:45pm Bus back to Lima.
 You will be dropped off at your hotel/hostel.

 As you can see, this excursion allows you to see an amazing number of things in only two days.
 More information on Escape From Lima’s two-day Paracas tours and pricing can be found here.
 Paracas and the surrounding region is one of the most beautiful areas in Peru, and paying a visit is definitely well worth it.
+You can also check the Paracas official website here.
 Hope to see you soon!